AbrahamAvelar/2022-01-15-Rladies_Morelia/README.md

 # The Carpentries Workshop Template

+The link for the published page is: https://abrahamavelar.github.io/2022-01-15-Rladies_Morelia/

 This repository is The Carpentries' ([Software Carpentry][swc-site], [Data Carpentry][dc-site], and [Library Carpentry][lc-site]'s) template for creating websites for workshops.